vmware/weathervane/README.md

 pre-tuned and tested configurations of this application.
 The configurations represent a range of deployment sizes.
 This allows you to select a configuration based on the size of the cluster under test, or based on the expected usage of the cluster.
-Weathervane 2.0.0 includes two configuration sizes, and larger configurations will be included in future releases.
+Weathervane 2.1 includes multiple configuration sizes, and additional configurations may be included in future releases.

 ## Warning